anio/jsfsck/README.md

 # jsf$ck ``+![]{}$` ``

-jsf$ck is a fork from [jsfuck.com](http://www.jsfuck.com) which doesn't use parenthesis.
+jsf$ck is a fork from [jsfuck.com](http://www.jsfuck.com) that doesn't use parenthesis.

 JSFuck is an esoteric and educational programming style based on the atomic parts of JavaScript.
 It uses only six different characters to write and execute code.